SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 To reach the **Asset models** page, navigate to **Configuration > Asset models**.

-When you create an asset model, you see the details of this asset model in the **Asset models** overview.
+When you create an asset model, you see the details of this asset model in the overview.

 ![Asset models overview](/images/dtm/asset-type/dtm-asset-type-view.png)